evinaa21/php-link-shortener/README.md

 # PHP Link Shortener — Junior PHP Developer Test Task

-This mini-project lets you create a short link using some parameters, and then you can look up the original info later using a special code.
+This project is a simple PHP-based link shortener.
+It allows users to generate a short code from a set of parameters and later retrieve the original information using that code.

 ---

-## 📝 Overview
+## Overview

-This project is a lightweight PHP system that:
+The application is designed to:

-- Accepts URL parameters (`keyword`, `src`, `creative`)
+- Accept three URL parameters: `keyword`, `src`, and `creative`
-- Generates a unique internal code (`our_param`)
+- Generate a unique code (`our_param`) based on these parameters
-- Redirects to another website using only `our_param`
+- Redirect users using only the generated code
-- Lets you retrieve the original parameters using `our_param`
+- Allow retrieval of the original parameters using the code
-- Supports refreshing the mapping and keeps a history
+- Support refreshing the mapping and keeping a history of changes

 ---

-## ⚙️ How `our_param` is Generated
+## How `our_param` is Generated

-- The code combines `keyword`, `src`, and `creative` and makes a hash using `md5`.
-This hash is called `our_param`.
-- If you use `refresh=1` in the URL, it makes a new unique hash for the same combination.
+The `our_param` code is created by combining the `keyword`, `src`, and `creative` values and hashing them with the `md5` algorithm.
+If the `refresh=1` parameter is included in the URL, a new unique hash is generated even for the same combination.

 ---

-## 📦 How Data is Stored
+## Data Storage

-- Mappings are saved in `data/mappings.txt` like this:
+- Mappings are stored in `data/mappings.txt` in the following format:
   ```
   our_param keyword src creative
   ```
-- If you refresh, the old and new codes are saved in `data/history.txt` like this:
+- When a mapping is refreshed, the old and new codes are saved in `data/history.txt`:
   ```
   old_param new_param
   ```

 ---

-## 🔄 How the Refresh Mechanism Works
+## Refresh Mechanism

-- If you add `refresh=1` to the URL, the system:
+If the `refresh=1` parameter is present:

-  1. Makes a new `our_param` for the same keyword, src, and creative.
+1. A new `our_param` is generated for the same set of parameters.
-  2. Saves the new mapping in `data/mappings.txt`.
+2. The new mapping is saved in `data/mappings.txt`.
-  3. Logs the old and new codes in `data/history.txt` so you can track changes.
+3. The change is logged in `data/history.txt` for tracking.

 ---

-## 🚦 Request Handling & Missing Parameters
+## Request Handling

-- If you don't give any parameters, it gives an error (HTTP 400).
+- If no parameters are provided, the script returns an HTTP 400 error.
-- If you only give one or two, it fills in the rest with `"unknown"`.
+- If only one or two parameters are given, the missing ones are set to `"unknown"`.
-- This is explained in the code comments.

 ---

-## 🔒 Security Considerations
+## Security

-- Only allows letters, numbers, underscores, and dashes in input.
+- Only letters, numbers, underscores, and dashes are allowed in input.
 - Each parameter is limited to 64 characters.
-- The `our_param` code is 32 characters.
+- The generated code is always 32 characters.
-- File access is locked to prevent problems if two people use it at once.
+- File access uses locking to prevent conflicts.
-- File paths use `__DIR__` so you can't trick it into writing somewhere else.
+- File paths use `__DIR__` for safety.

 ---

-## ⚡ Performance Considerations
+## Performance

-- File locking is used for safety.
+- File locking is used to ensure safe concurrent access.
-- For lots of users (like 1 million requests/day), you should use a database or split the files.
+- For high-traffic scenarios, a database is recommended.

 ---

-## 💡 Feature Extensions (Ideas)
+## Possible Extensions

-- Add a page to see and manage all the mappings.
+- Add a management page for all mappings.
-- Add an expiration date for mappings.
+- Implement expiration dates for mappings.
-- Use a database for bigger projects.
+- Switch to a database for scalability.
-- Add a login for special actions.
+- Add authentication for special actions.

 ---

-## 🧪 Testing Instructions
+## Testing

-1. Start your local server (like XAMPP) and put the project in the `htdocs` folder.
+1. Start your local server (e.g., XAMPP) and place the project in the `htdocs` folder.
 2. Open your browser and go to:
    `http://localhost/Task_Internship/index.html`

-### Sample CURL Commands
+### Example CURL Commands

 **Generate a link:**